-- Do not expect to see much of your spouse before Assignment night starts.
-The students are currently allowed to celebrate at the squadron before assignment night and will be driven over to the club.
-Once they arrive, they usually hang out in a separate room until the festivities begin. - After the class video has played, the students will come out as a group and line up to the right of the stage.
-The spouses can sit in the front row on the right side of the club.
-The front row on the left is reserved for Wing leadership. - An instructor from the T-1s and T-38s (chosen by the students) will read a roast (written by their fellow students and instructors) for each student before they get their assignment.
+- The students are currently allowed to celebrate at the squadron before assignment night and will be driven over to the club.
+Once they arrive, they usually hang out in a separate room until the festivities begin. - After the class video has played, the students will come out as a group and line up to the right of the stage. - An instructor from the T-1s and T-38s (chosen by the students) will read a roast (written by their fellow students and instructors) for each student before they get their assignment. - Students and spouses are welcome to celebrate afterward at the Columbus Club.
+An instructor will be assigned to ensure that they do not get into any trouble.

-- Students and spouses are welcome to celebrate afterward at the Columbus Club.
-An instructor will be assigned to ensure that they do not get into any trouble. - Transportation can be rented to shuttle the students/spouses to another location to celebrate.
+Transportation can be rented to shuttle the students/spouses to another location to celebrate.
 Reserve a bus, van, or both through Information, Tickets, & Travel (ITT) located inside the BLAZE Commons.
 You must make the reservation in person.
 The cost is \$30 per hour.
 This price includes transportation in Columbus and the local area.
 A \$30 deposit is required and applied to the total cost.
 Reservations must be a minimum of 4 hours.
 For more information, contact ITT at (662) 434-7861.